Updated on 23 February 2021

 However, employees are willing to work for lower pay if their performance receives high ratings.
 Turnover is especially taxing if your floor managers also perform HR functions.

-- Atypical Shifts Do Not Fit Into the Life of Employees
+Atypical Shifts Do Not Fit Into the Life of Employees

 Blue-collar industries traditionally operate three shifts a day 24/7.
 Afternoon and overnight shifts tend to be less desirable for parents.
 In addition to that, you can find many studies that discovered a correlation between shift work and mental diseases.

-- The Training Process
+The Training Process

 Many managers are not equipped to perform HR functions while simultaneously teaching the advancements of technology.
 There is often a lack of time for proper training as trainers are usually also working on-site and do not have enough time to educate the team.
 Employers need to invest in blue-collar training to efficiently onboard and engage blue-collar workers.
 Hiring effective trainers for logistics workers ensures floor managers and experienced workers are not taken away from their work (See: How to Recruit the Ideal Trainer for Your Warehouse Associates (With a Free Template).

 Much of the current blue-collar workforce consists of Baby Boomers that will continue to retire through 2030, creating employment gaps.
-Consequently, the younger generation entering the workforce are obtaining college degrees and thus not pursuing blue-collar labor.
+Consequently, the younger generation entering the workforce is obtaining college degrees and thus not pursuing blue-collar labor.

-- Increase in Demand
+Increase in Demand

 The rapid growth of e-commerce in the past ten years has created a boom for blue-collar jobs in logistics, transportation, and warehouses.
 An additional 452,000 jobs were needed in 2018-2019 compared to 180,300 in 2013 (Sparkman, 2018).
 According to the World Bank, online shopping was growing at a pace of 4.5% per year before the pandemic (Totolo and Baijal, 2020).
 Major e-commerce sellers and brick-and-mortar stores that met consumers’ digitalized retail needs, such as online payments and quick deliveries, have thrived during the pandemic.
 For example, Amazon’s third-quarter sales rose by 37% in 2020 compared to 2019 (Totolo and Baijal, 2020).

-The High Demand for Blue-Collar Workers
+The High Demand for Blue-Collar Workers in Logistics

 The role of blue-collar workers will continue to rise in the future.
 Outsourcing of factory jobs to China is on the decline.
 U.S.-based manufacturers are bringing production home.
 The American consumer, along with energy prices and Chinese wage increases, are driving the change in behavior.

-The new Option: The Blue-Collar Executive
+The New Option: The Blue-Collar Executive

 Providing career advancement into blue-collar executive roles offers you key benefits:

-- Training for career advancement stimulates employee engagement
+- Training for career advancement stimulates employee engagement (Doubler, 2019).

 Evolving Technology in the Blue-Collar Industry

-The current generation entering the blue-collar workforce is tech-savvy.
+The current generation of logistics workers entering the blue-collar workforce is tech-savvy.
 They grew up with computers and smartphones.
 For this reason, utilize their combination of soft and hard skills.
 If you want to meet the increasing demand for new workers, it will be essential to make use of technology in the learning and development of new and existing employees.

 Leverage technology to gain efficiencies and increase your hiring potential.
 If you don’t, the next generation of blue-collar workers will experience dissatisfaction with outdated methods.
 For example, blue-collar workers are more likely to use their smartphone to search for jobs than a computer (Zhao, 2019).
 As a result, making job postings mobile-friendly and easy to engage with is crucial.

 The current challenge of a dwindling blue-collar workforce will not disappear overnight.
 Therefore, it is time to work smarter towards the worker’s needs: Attract new employees by posting jobs online.
 Incorporate technology via training to stimulate tech-savvy workers.
 Acknowledge, reward, and promote valuable members of the team.